Schedule a Call

 back to work breastfeeding Aug 30, 2023

 Despite strong recommendations from the World Health Organization, AAP, ACOG, CDC, and Susan down the hall who thought about going to medical school when she was a kid, breastfeeding is complicated.
 Support for moms - from the medical community, social communities, extended family, and workplaces - is inconsistent and difficult to navigate (especially when a parent is trying to find help immediately).
 60% of US women don’t meet their own breastfeeding goals.
 The rate of breastfeeding drops most in the first 3 months.
-The theme of World Breastfeeding Week 2023 was Enabling Breastfeeding: Making a Difference for Working Parents.

 As you continue your lactation journey at work, consider: